eodms-sgdot/eodms-cli/README.md

 	- This option is used for ordering and downloading images already determined using the [EODMS UI](https://www.eodms-sgdot.nrcan-rncan.gc.ca/index-en.html).

-3. Download existing orders using AOI file and RAPI query

-	- This option uses an AOI to search for image records, uses existing orders and downloads the images.

-4. Download existing orders using a CSV file from a previous order/download process (files found under "results" folder)
+3. Download existing orders using a CSV file from a previous order/download process (files found under "results" folder)

 	- This option allows the user to re-download an existing set of images from a previous session (all session results are save in the "results" folder as CSV files or in a location specified in the [configuration file](#config-results)).

-5. Run only a search based on an AOI and input parameters.
+4. Run only a search based on an AOI and input parameters.

 	- This option only searches for images using an AOI.
 No ordering or downloading will occur.